-Mozilla Firefox once used to be quite popular among people looking for an alternative to Internet Explorer.
-It’s Firefox’s success that probably made Google believe that Internet Explorer’s dominance can be challenged.
+Mozilla Firefox once used to be quite popular as an alternative to Internet Explorer.
+Its success probably made Google believe that Internet Explorer’s dominance can be challenged.
 Fast forward a few years and Google Chrome has replaced Internet Explorer.
-While it’s not immediately considered a bad option Chrome does have aspects that some users wish it didn’t have.
+While it’s not immediately considered a bad option, Chrome does have aspects that some users wish it didn’t have.
 Privacy issues are the most concerning for people and once again, Firefox is an alternative.
 With some of the extensions available, Firefox can help you defend your privacy online.
-You can further enhance your privacy by deleting the telemetry data in the Firefox browser.

 Facebook Container